ibspoof/ng-iScroll/README.md

 * Add directive `ng-iscroll` to the ```<div id="wrapper">```
  * Example: ```<div id="wrapper" ng-iscroll>```
- * Note: the 'id' and 'ng-iscroll' must on the same div element for this directive to work correctly
+<del> * Note: the 'id' and 'ng-iscroll' must on the same div element for this directive to work correctly</del>
+ * See demo/demo_multiple_iscrolls.htm for how to use multiple iScroll divs on the same page

 Options
 -------------